takuya0829/tt-mux/docs/info.md

 ## How it works

-Select one of the two inputs for output
+Select one of the two inputs for output.

 ## How to test